 Generation of ultrasound:

-Piezoelectric crystals or piezoelectric materials are capable to convert mechanical pressure into electrical voltage on their surface.
+Piezoelectric crystals or piezoelectric materials are capable to convert mechanical pressure into an electrical voltage on their surface.
 When voltage is applied to opposite sides of a piezoelectric crystal then it causes a modification in its thickness.
-If applied electric voltage is changing, it produces oscillations that are transmitted as ultrasound waves into a medium which is surrounding.
+If applied electric voltage is changing, it produces oscillations that are transmitted as ultrasound waves into a medium that is surrounding.
 So, from this, we can say that piezoelectric crystals play the role of transducers that convert electrical energy into mechanical energy and mechanical energy into electrical energy.

 Now, coming to ultrasound transducers, they are made up of thin discs.
 These discs are made up of artificial ceramic material like lead zirconate titanate.
 Usually, they have the thickness of 0.1 – 1mm which determines ultrasound frequency.

 Properties of ultrasound: